Hierarchical Diffusion Motion Planning with Task-Conditioned Uncertainty-Aware Priors

-Let $\mathcal{D}$ be a dataset of robot trajectories where each clean sample $\tau\!\in\!\mathcal{D}$ is paired with task information that may admit multiple feasible solutions.
-In our settings, this task information includes \emph{start and goal} or a \emph{waypoint template} in \textit{Maze2D}, and \emph{grasp and place timing} with key joint configurations in \textit{KUKA manipulation} block stacking.
+Let $\mathcal{D}$ be a dataset of robot trajectories where each clean sample $\tau^0\!\in\!\mathcal{D}$ is paired with task information that may admit multiple feasible solutions.
 It is desirable for the corruption (forward) process to retain task information so that reverse diffusion starts from a task-relevant noise prior.
 To this end, we modify the standard DDPM to use a non-isotropic Gaussian with a task conditioned mean and covariance.
 Reusing the schedule notation from Sec.~\ref{subsec:prelim_ddpm}, with $\alpha_i=1-\beta_i$ and $\bar{\alpha}_i=\prod_{k=1}^{i}\alpha_k$, we define